 Alternative Secondary Teaching Endorsement Program in Chemistry

-*Related courses may be taken from political science, sociology, psychology, world history or American history.
-If at least 15 credits are taken in one of these related areas, then teaching endorsement requirements are satisfied in the second area (in addition to endorsement in economics).
+*Related courses may be taken from biology or physics.
+If at least 15 credits are taken in one of these related areas, then teaching endorsement requirements are satisfied in that second area, (in addition to endorsement in chemistry).